jfcloutier/karma_body/README.md

 ```

 * Get the RPI3's ip address on wlan0 by doing `ifconfig`
-* On the PC, edit `/etc/hosts` to add a `brickpi3` alias for the ip address
+* On the PC, edit `/etc/hosts` to add a `brickpi3` alias for the ip address.

 ### Create a user `dev` on the RPI3 and login as `dev`

+The EV3Dev distribution comes with a pre-defined user named `robot`.
+Though it is not required, create a new user named `dev` and assign a password.

 * In the RPI3 SSH session, do
   * `sudo adduser dev`
   * `sudo usermod -aG sudo dev`

 * Close the SSH session
-* Unplug ethe Ethernet cable from the RPI3
+* Unplug the Ethernet cable from the RPI3
 * Put the PC on the same wifi network enabled on the RPI3
 * Start a new SSH session on the RPI3 with `ssh dev@brickpi3`